giuseppesalvi/hanabi/README.md

 Approach: Rule based agent, conservative approach to limit lost matches with 0 points: play a card only if if you are sure that is playable or no other moves are possible.

 The agent was designed to play with other agents with different approaches, or even manual players.
-So assumptions on strategies of the other players are not considered.
+So assumptions on strategies of the other players were not considered.

 Rules:
 + Rule 1: the player has a playable card -> action: play it